-Net product revenue was \$634.0 million for the year ended December 31, 2021, compared to \$308.9 million in the prior year, primarily due to increased sales of BRUKINSA® in the United States and China and tislelizumab in China and in-licensed sales of Amgen's XGEVA® and BLINCYTO® in China, which we began distributing in July 2020 and August 2021, respectively.
+Net product revenue was \$1.3 billion for the year ended December 31, 2022, compared to \$634.0 million in the prior year, primarily due to increased sales of BRUKINSA in the United States and China and tislelizumab in China, in-licensed sales of Amgen's BLINCYTO[®], which we began distributing in August 2021, and XGEVA, as well as Bio-Thera's POBEVCY.
+During 2022, we continued to see increased patient demand in China for tislelizumab and BRUKINSA due to the inclusion on the National Reimbursement Drug List ("NRDL"), and this demand more than offset the effect of the related price reductions.